amphp/process/README.md

 ## Security

-If you discover any security related issues, please email [`me@kelunik.com`](mailto:me@kelunik.com) instead of using the issue tracker.
+If you discover any security related issues, please use the private security issue reporter instead of using the public issue tracker.

 ## License